jadesoftwarenz/JADE-Banking-Schema/README.md

 1. In the **Browse menu**, select **Git Source Control Client** -> **Clone…**
 (The local path will be filled in for you as the path you selected in Step 1)
-2. For the Repository URL, enter https://github.com/jadesoftwarenz/tim-repo
+2. For the Repository URL, enter https://github.com/jadesoftwarenz/Banking-Schema
 3. Click on the **Clone** button.

-**Step 3: Importing the Erewhon database**
+**Step 3: Importing the Banking Schema database**
 1. In the **Schema menu**, select the **Load** option.
 2. Tick the **Load Multiple Schemas** option
-3. Select the **ErewhonInvestments.mul** file in the folder you selected as your working directory.
+3. Select the **BankingSchema.mul** file in the folder you selected as your working directory.
-4. Click the **OK** button, and the Erewhon schemas will be loaded into your Schema Browser ready for use.
+4. Click the **OK** button, and the Banking schemas will be loaded into your Schema Browser ready for use.

-Note: To import one of the other schemas, repeat Step 3, but with the desired schema's .mul file.

 ## Frequently Asked Questions
 **Q.** Can I contribute to or change these schemas?
 > The schemas contained in this repository are for demonstration purposes and as such are not open to pull requests.
 However, you are welcome to create a fork and make changes to your own copy, subject to our license ([LICENSE.txt](LICENSE.txt))

-**Q.** What can I do with this Erewhon system?
+**Q.** How can I take part in a JADE Developer's course?
-> Using the Administration application, you can take the role of a Sales Agent and post items for your (fictional) clients to buy.
-Using the ErewhonShop applicaiton, you can take the role of a client and bid for or buy (fictional) items.
-For more information, see the <a href="https://www.jadeworld.com/pdf/white-papers/71/WP_Erewhon.pdf">Erewhon Documentation</a>

-**Q.** What is the meaning of life?
-> 42.
+> We run our developer's courses a few times a year subject to demand.
+To register your interest, send an email to <<InsertContactDetailsHere>>

 ## Authors
 > *Do we need Authors for a commercial git?*
+Janet
-* **Timothy Aitchison** - *Erewhon 2018 update*
+* **Timothy Aitchison** - *Course 2018 update*

 * **Others** - *Specific contribution*

 ## License